On this page▾

 How to get the iOS 26.4 CarPlay features

 Settings → General → Software Update on the iPhone.
 Nothing updates on the car side — CarPlay features ride entirely on the phone's iOS version.
 After updating, the Ambient Music widget appears in Settings → General → CarPlay → your car → Widgets, and the AI apps appear on the CarPlay home screen once you install ChatGPT or Perplexity and grant Siri access.
+For the step-by-step version with troubleshooting, see how to get the iOS 26.4 CarPlay updates.
+Not sure your phone or car even qualifies?
+Check the iOS 26.4 Apple CarPlay compatibility guide first.

 FAQ